Richard Tijerino

 Studio Owner and Violin Teacher

-Beyond his academic commitments, Richard serves as a teaching artist at the Community Arts Program (CAP), where he provides violin instruction and music theory education to students with diverse musical abilities and neurodiversity.
-At the University of Miami, he held the position of NAfME Collegiate Historian from Spring 2024 to Fall 2025.
-Additionally, Richard volunteers at Miami Jam Sessions, a music therapy socialization and mentoring program for neurodivergent teens and young adults.
+Richard has served as a Teaching Artist at the Community Arts Program (CAP), where he provides violin instruction and music theory education to students with diverse musical abilities and neurodiversity.
+Additionally, he is a teacher at MP Miami Music School.
+He has volunteered in local nonprofit organizations such as Miami Jam Sessions, a music therapy socialization and mentoring program for neurodivergent teens and young adults, Musicall, a music education and enrichment program, and Breakthrough Miami, an academic enrichment program for minority groups.

-His comprehensive experience as a performer, educator, and advocate for inclusive music education underscores his dedication to instilling musical growth in all students.
+His comprehensive experience as a performer, educator, and advocate for inclusive education underscores his dedication to instilling musical growth in all his students.

-Richard Tijerino and collogues at 2025 FMEA Tamp Convention presenting “Incorporating UDL in Music Lesson Plans.”
+Richard Tijerino and colleagues at 2025 FMEA Tamp Convention presenting “Incorporating UDL in Music Lesson Plans.”

-“Rock Symphonic Orchestra” and “Can’t You See” by Nicole Emelie have been recording projects that Richard Tijerino has participated in.
+“Rock Symphonic Orchestra” and “Can’t You See” by Nicole Emelie have been recording projects that Richard Tijerino has performed in.

 Contact us